aditsuru-git/aethel/docs/frontend/wireframe-docs.md

 - **Chat History**
   - gives answeres in markdown but user sees rendered output in chat
   - entire editor file will be sent with user chat and previous chats for context(untill rag is implimented)
-  - ~~refresh page means clear chat history(for simplicity)(optional)~~ A complete Database will be implemented for saving the chat history, each chat history will be a session.
-There should be an option to perform "create" new chat, older chats will be stored in chat history dropdown like we have in ChatGPT interface - **Edited by Adi**
+  - A complete Database will be implemented for saving the chat history, each chat history will be a session.
+There should be an option to perform "create" new chat, older chats will be stored in chat history dropdown like we have in ChatGPT interface
 - **Input Area** (Bottom)
   - messege ai and tap send button or hit enter to send. send button needs to convert to loading state while waiting for ai response